eksctl-io/eksctl/docs/proposal-005-upgrades.md

 control what gets updated exactly, e.g. `--only=version,vpc,iam`.

-For second phase `eksctl update cluster` should update everything with (or without) the config file, including add-ons (although that may be more convent to move into another command - TBD).
+For second phase `eksctl update cluster` should update everything with (or without) the config file, including add-ons (although that may be more convenient to move into another command - TBD).

 ## Default Add-ons